Black-Owned Restaurants in Charlotte

 Cuzzo’s Cuisine

-Cuzzo's Cuisine is a gourmet restaurant, with two locations in the Queen City, best known for Southern fare with bold flavors.
-Cuzzo’s delicious menu ranges from wings, fried shrimp, veggie plate, red velvet waffles, chicken tenders, tacos and more, but their claim to fame is lobster mac and cheese.
+Cuzzo's Cuisine is best known for Southern fare with bold flavors.
+Cuzzo’s delicious menu ranges from wings, fried shrimp and filling plates to red velvet and peach cobbler waffles, but the restaurant’s claim to fame is lobster mac and cheese.
+You can also find Cuzzo’s at the Charlotte Premium Outlets.

 Detour Coffee Bar